Course starts: 13 February 2019Apply now

 Course starts: 07 March 2019Apply now

-For further details on how to apply for this course, please contact the Corporate and Professional Education team at firstname.lastname@example.org or call 0191 515 3361.
+For more information contact the Corporate and Professional Education team on firstname.lastname@example.org or 0191 515 3361.

 |Upcoming start dates|

 |20 May 2019|

 You’ll engage in a variety of teaching and learning methods including lectures, workshops and self-study.
 Your progress will be assessed via an essay, research proposal and project.

 Year 3 / PIP2 Entry: 13 and 14 February 2019

 Year 2 / PIP1 Entry: 7 and 8 March 2019